 Postpartum doulas help

 When I had my son, we were living in Japan, near a US Navy base, and there were just a very few doulas in town who were quite booked up by the time I had arrived.
 I was so very lucky that my mom was able to stay with us for the first 6 weeks after my son was born.
 When we planned her trip, my husband was concerned that 6 weeks might be too long to have a houseguest but I told him to wait and see.
 "You just wait!"
 I said!
 And of course, once my mom had gone home, it suddenly felt like two people were not quite enough to care for our particular baby who seemed to cry quite a lot and sleep so little.
 Like most parents, we managed, and it's all too easy to brush it off as 'a hard time, but we got through it' when in fact, I would have benefitted a great deal from more support, and I know I am not alone in thinking that more help ought to be available for new moms in the early weeks and months!

 Ok!
 So there you have the basics of postpartum doula care!
-You can see some of the particulars of what I do on my Services page.
-I offer everything from a one-time 3-hour visit up to a 6-week package and there’s lots of room for flexibility so that families get just as much help as they want!
+I used to offer everything from a one-time 3-hour visit up to a 6-week package but most doulas offer lots of flexibility so that families get just as much help as they want!

 And if you don’t have access to postpartum doula services where you live, you can always get support online!
-I have a warm, growing Facebook Group called The Moderately Crunchy Motherhood, and am available for regular virtual postpartum meet-ups – just shoot me a message through my Contact form and we can get started!
+I am available for regular virtual postpartum meet-ups – just shoot me a message through my Contact form and we can get started!